Question: How Do I Prepare for a Home Inspection as a Buyer or Seller?

 Preparing as a Seller: The Pre-Listing Inspection and Beyond

-Navigating the Home Inspection Report
+The Home Inspection Report

 Moving Forward After the Inspection

 Buyers may choose to request repairs, negotiate a lower price, or, in some cases, walk away from the purchase if significant issues were discovered.
+Your decision will depend on the severity of the findings and your comfort level with potential future costs.

 The Power of Preparation